-We believe that gender equality and diversity are important factors in building a sustainable business.
 We measure the gender distribution between men and women, partly in total in the workplace and partly in relation to senior positions.
 In this context the term "senior positions" refers to the Board of Directors, the CEO, and other senior executives.
 At present the majority of our employees are women, while men hold the majority of our senior positions.
 Our aim is to achieve an even gender distribution, both in the workplace in total and in relation to senior positions.